go-gorm/gorm.io/pages/de_DE/docs/query.md

 ### Attrs

-Assgin struct with argument if record not found and create with those values
+Assign struct with argument if record not found and create with those values

 ```go
 // Unfound